-The curriculum of an MSN degree program expands on the science and clinical subjects that undergraduate nursing programs cover and includes health services administration, leadership skills, negotiation, health planning and development, marketing, consulting, policy development, and quality assurance.
-Master’s degrees are the minimum education requirement for advanced practice RNs (APRNs) trained in specific areas of primary and specialty care, although a doctoral degree may qualify them for a wider range of nurse leadership positions.
+The curriculum of an MSN degree program expands on the science and clinical subjects that undergraduate nursing programs cover and includes courses in health services administration, leadership skills, negotiation, health planning and development, marketing, consulting, policy development, and quality assurance.
+Master’s degrees are the minimum educational requirement for advanced practice RNs (APRNs) working in specific areas of primary and specialty care, although a doctoral degree may qualify them for a wider range of nurse leadership positions.

 Doctor of Nursing Practice

-The BLS points out that many APRNs choose to earn a Doctor of Nursing Practice (DNP) to boost their training and experience in preparation for leadership roles in healthcare settings.
-The DNP curriculum typically includes advanced health assessments, pathophysiology, pharmacology and other courses related to each NP specialty.
+The BLS points out that many APRNs choose to earn a Doctor of Nursing Practice (DNP) to boost their training and experience in preparation for leadership roles in health care settings.
+The DNP curriculum typically includes courses in advanced health assessments, pathophysiology, pharmacology and other topics related to each NP specialty.